 The Company invests its excess cash principally in U.S. marketable securities from a diversified portfolio of institutions with strong credit ratings and in U.S. government and agency bills and notes, and by policy, limits the amount of credit exposure at any one institution.
 These investments are generally not collateralized and mature within three years.
 The Company has not realized any losses from such investments.
-In addition, at March 31, 2004, approximately \$14.2 million was invested in the Merrill Lynch Premier Institutional Fund, which invests primarily in commercial paper, U.S. government and agency bills and notes, corporate notes, certificates of deposit and time deposits.
+In addition, at March 31, 2005, approximately \$19.9 million was invested in the Merrill Lynch Premier Institutional Fund, which invests primarily in commercial paper, U.S. government and agency bills and notes, corporate notes, certificates of deposit and time deposits.
 The Merrill Lynch Premier Institutional Fund is not insured.
-At March 31, 2004, our cash, cash equivalents and securities held-to-maturity were \$41.8 million, an increase of \$16.1 million from December 31, 2003, principally due to the fact that we raised an additional \$21.3 million of capital during February 2004 through a registered offering of our common stock to selected institutional investors.
-This offering, net of expenses was approximately \$20.3 million and we used approximately \$4.2 million of cash in operations during the first quarter.
+At March 31, 2005, our cash, cash equivalents and securities held-to-maturity were \$45.9 million, which included \$2.1 million in certificates of deposit at two financial institutions.

-which will expire on June 30, 2010.
-We have an option to renew the lease for an additional five years at the current market rate in effect on June 30, 2010, and a one-time option to terminate the lease on June 30, 2008 for a termination fee of approximately \$124,000.
+We have financed some of our equipment purchases with lease lines of credit.
+In July 2000, we renegotiated our lease for our current facilities, which will expire on June 30, 2010.
+We have an option to renew the lease for an additional five years at the current market rate in effect on June 30, 2010 and a one-time option to terminate the lease on June 30, 2008 for a termination fee of approximately \$124,000.
 The lease, as amended effective July 1, 2001 for an additional 7,200 square feet, requires us to pay monthly rent starting at \$33,145 per month in July 2001 and escalating annually to a minimum of \$47,437 per month in the final year, plus our pro rata share of operating expenses and real estate taxes in excess of base year amounts.
 As part of the lease, we have deposited a U.S. Treasury security in escrow for the payment of rent and performance of other obligations specified in the lease.
-This pledged amount is currently \$390,000, which will be decreased by \$65,000 annually throughout the term of the lease.
-Currently, we have approximately 14,000 square feet of space available for sublease, of which 7,200 is currently being leased.
+This pledged amount is currently \$265,000, which can be decreased by \$65,000 annually throughout the term of the lease.
+Currently, we have approximately 14,000 square feet of space available for sublease, of which 3,600 square feet are currently being leased.